rehierl/abstract-properties/04-order-theory/0-3-partial-order.md

-Consequently, an order that is defined based upon the (strict-) subset-of comparison operator, or an order that corresponds with such an order, can not have any cycles and is as such acyclic.
+Consequently, an order that is defined based upon the (strict-) subset-of comparison operator, or an order that corresponds with such an order, can not have any cycles and is therefore acyclic.